Tuks-ICMM/Pharmacogenetic-Analysis-Pipeline/docs/overview/03-data-requirements.md

 ---
 ### Transcripts

 The `transcripts.csv` file allows you to declare which transcripts you would like to use when performing variant-effect-prediction.

+During the execution of the _{{ site.title }}_, variant-effect-prediction (VEP) is performed using a publicly accessible VEP query API by E!
+Ensembl.
+Currently, the API returns multiple VEP predictions based on any transcripts that are present at a given genomic location.
+Users are able to provide a <code>transcripts.csv</code> input file to declare a list of transcripts per genomic-region they would like to consider for this analysis.

+{: .normal-title }
+> Transcript IDs
+>
-Please use transcripts listed on the [E!
+>Please use transcripts listed on the [E!
 Ensembl Database](https://www.ensembl.org/)

 {: .normal-title }
 > Multiple Transcripts
 >
-> If more than one transcript is provided for a given genomic region, we will attempt to match the transcripts available in the order that is provided.
-The first match will be selected, and if no transcripts provided are available, the first available transcript will be selected.
+> If more than one transcript is provided for a given genomic region, we will attempt to match the transcripts available in the order that is provided from top to bottom.
+The first successful VEP transcript match between the users selection and that provided by E!
+Ensembl will be selected, and if no transcripts provided are available, the first available transcript result will be selected.

 #### Data requirements

 <dl class="def-wide">
   <dt>gene_name <code>&lt;enum [str]&gt;</code></dt>
   <dd>The name of the gene a transcript describes.
-This key should match the gene or region name provided in the <code></code>.
+This key should match the gene or region name provided in the <code>locations.csv</code> file.

   <br><strong><i>E.g. <code>HG002</code></i></strong></dd>